 Protect your customer and guest data.

 Typsy’s 1000+ hospitality lessons are practical, effective, and fun!
-You and your staff can learn more about everything from GDPR practices to cocktails and leadership skills.
-Invest in your staff, and they’ll invest in you.
+You and your staff can learn more about everything from GDPR practices to marketing and leadership skills.

 2. Train your staff

 Training your employees is an absolute must when implementing cybersecurity standards across a hospitality network.
 Human error is the cause of 95% of cybersecurity breaches, as hackers often attempt to reach any employee through social engineering and phishing techniques.
 Training your staff on how to handle your customer data will allow you to spot these fraudulent attempts and avoid them on a much more consistent basis.

 Implement staff training into your cybersecurity approach through an in-house program or by offering online training options.
 Then, ensure that employees are made aware of cybersecurity issues through continuous training and reviews.

 3. Move to a secure cloud data system

 Additionally, the efforts to protect your guest data can be improved by shifting to a cloud database for all your information systems.
 Small businesses are particularly vulnerable when they attempt to manage their own secure data infrastructure.
 Within six months of an attack, 60% of small businesses have to shut their doors permanently.